-To create a strong defence programme against vulnerability exploitation, consider the following patch management best practises:
+To create a strong defense program against vulnerability exploitation, consider the following patch management best practices:

-- Establish a prioritised patching process by focusing on the bugs relevant to the apps used in-house, identifying which are being activity exploited and are part of the business’ critical infrastructure.
+- Establish a prioritized patching process by focusing on the bugs relevant to the apps used in-house, identifying which are being activity exploited and are part of the business’ critical infrastructure.

-- Make a zero-day plan that includes consistent monitoring for suspicious activity inside of networks and stay up to date with bug bounty programmes that leverage global threat intelligence.
+- Make a zero-day plan that includes consistent monitoring for suspicious activity inside of networks and stay up to date with bug bounty programs that leverage global threat intelligence.

 - Communicate with SaaS vendors about possible rollbacks to previous versions of software and whether they can be done via automation.